 Hay fever, also known as allergic rhinitis, is a pollen allergy that affects 1 in 5 people in the UK.
 Just when you’d rather be out enjoying the sun, you might instead find yourself cooped up inside with the windows closed.
 But there are ways to deal with the symptoms of seasonal allergies.
 Here we outline 7 of the main hay fever symptoms from mild to severe, and how you can deal with them with hay fever treatments and home remedies.

-Most people don’t tend to associate hay fever with tiredness, but it is a common symptom for some sufferers.
+Tiredness is a common symptom for some who suffer from hay fever.
 Fatigue is often a side effect of having a blocked nose or an allergy-related headache keeping you up at night.
 People with hay fever often lie awake for hours at a time rubbing their eyes or find themselves waking up every so often because a blocked nose obstructs their breathing.

 While tiredness and fatigue are certainly uncomfortable, it’s a symptom of hay fever that‘s on the mild end of the scale.
 To make your sleep easier, shower thoroughly before you go to bed to remove any traces of pollen from your body.
 And remember to keep your door and windows closed tight throughout the day.
 This will help keep the pollen out, preventing your allergies from occurring during the night.